-9 Days (8 nights) Murchison Falls National Park, Kibale Forest National Park, Queen Elizabeth National Park and end with Gorilla Trekking in Bwindi Impenetrable Forest National Park
+Our 9 Days Uganda Safari to Murchison Falls, Kibale & Bwindi takes you to explore Uganda wildlife in Murchison Falls National Park, to track chimpanzees in Kibale Forest National Park, to visit Queen Elizabeth National Park and to take part in Gorilla Trekking in Bwindi Impenetrable Forest National Park.
+Inquire Now

 Day 1: Kampala – Murchison Falls National Park